pola-rs/r-polars/tests/testthat/_snaps/expr-string.md

       Caused by error in `pl$col("a")$str$pad_end()`:
       !
 Evaluation failed in `$pad_end()`.
       Caused by error:
-      !
-Negative value `-2.0` cannot be converted to usize
+      ! -2.0 is out of range that can be safely converted to usize

 ---